tx-pts-dai/terraform-kubernetes-downscaler/README.md

 ## Usage

-The goal of the module is to require the least input parameters possible, so you can deploy the `kube-downscaler` controller (and let it do nothing, by default) wiht the following Terraform code.
+The goal of the module is to require the least input parameters possible, so you can deploy the `kube-downscaler` controller (and let it do nothing, by default) with the following Terraform code.

 ```hcl
 module "kube_downscaler" {